teyang-lau/Pneumonia_Detection/README.md

 ## **Model Architecture**

 I made use of the power of transfer learning to pretrain the model.
 As these were already pre-trained, we can use the first layers of weights and add a few additional layers to classify the images into 2 categories.
 For this project, I used the popular and powerful residual network **ResNet50**.
 It contains 48 convolutional layers, 1 max pool layer, and 1 adaptive average pooling layer (allowing any image input size).
-The power of ResNets lie in the **residual blocks**, which allows deeper layers to be trained without hurting performance.
+The power of ResNets lies in the **residual blocks/skip-connections**, which allows deeper layers to be trained without hurting performance.

 <img src = './Pictures/resnet50_architecture.png'>